facebook

 • Coated or painted – Added corrosion protection

-• Galvanized – Zinc-coated for rust resistance
+• Galvanised – Zinc-coated for rust resistance

+Surface finish may influence appearance, corrosion resistance, ease of fabrication, and the adhesion of coatings or paint.
 Select a finish that matches both functional and aesthetic requirements.

 Common Applications of Steel Plates

 Steel plates are essential across multiple industries because of their strength, thickness, and ability to withstand demanding conditions.
-They are commonly used in:

 • Structural building foundations